Rise (Katy Perry song): Chart performance

 In the United Kingdom, "Rise" became Perry's 20th entry in the UK Singles Chart top 75, when it debuted and peaked at number 25 on the chart dated 22 July 2016, with first week sales of 22,497 copies.
 It became the 1055th number-one song in Australia, and the second song to debut atop the ARIA Singles Chart in 2016 following "Pillowtalk" by Zayn Malik.
 Perry's accumulated weeks at number-one atop the chart equaled to fourteen, placing her at fifth position on the list of artist with most number-ones in the 2010s.
-It also became her fourth number-one in the nation after "I Kissed a Girl", "California Gurls", and "Roar", and was certified Gold by the Australian Recording Industry Association for shipments of 35,000 units.
+It also became her fourth number-one in the nation after "I Kissed a Girl", "California Gurls", and "Roar", and was certified double platinum by the Australian Recording Industry Association (ARIA) for shipments of 140,000 units.

 In the United States, "Rise" debuted and peaked at number 11 on the Billboard Hot 100, for the chart of August 6, 2016.
 It became Perry's 24th Hot 100 entry and her third-highest debut at the time behind "Part of Me" (number one) and "California Gurls" featuring Snoop Dogg (number two).
 It is also her first entry on the Hot 100 since 2014's "This Is How We Do".
 Additionally, with "Rise" debuting at number one on the Digital Songs chart with first-week sales of 137,000 downloads, Perry achieved her 11th number one on the chart, surpassing Taylor Swift who had amassed 10 number-ones.
 "Rise" also debuted at number 22 on the Adult Contemporary, number 24 on the Adult Pop Songs and number 33 on the Mainstream Top 40 charts.
 The song descended down the charts to number 43 for the next two weeks before ascending back to number 29 following the music video's release.
 "Rise" achieved 6.7 million US streams leading to a debut of number 42 on Streaming Songs chart, 27 million radio audience leading to a debut of number 47 on Radio Songs chart, and ascending the Digital Songs chart from 20–10 with a 24% increase in sales (47,000 copies).
 On the issue dated October 22, 2016, "Rise" reached number one on the Dance Club Songs, becoming Perry's sixteenth consecutive number-one on the chart.
-In October 2017, it was certified Platinum by the Recording Industry Association of America for shipments of 1 million units.
+In October 2017, it was certified Platinum by the Recording Industry Association of America (RIAA) for shipments of 1 million units.